unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 ### Calendar Filtering

 The database provides a convenient syntax to filter data via calendar.
 This is convenient, if the availability objectives vary by  peak/off-peak hours.
-This filtering condition calculates average uptime for specific hours of the day such as 8 am to 6 pm during weekdays (Monday to Friday).
+This filtering condition calculates average uptime for specific hours of the day such as 8 AM to 6 PM during weekdays (Monday to Friday).

 ```sql